coostdocs/codoc/content/en/co/fastring.md

 ### fastring::find_last_of

 ```cpp
 size_t find_last_of(const char* s, size_t pos=npos) const;
 ```

-**Find the last occurrence of a character in the specified character set**
+- Find the last occurrence of a character in the specified character set.
 - The parameter pos in this method defaults to npos, which means searching from the end of fastring.
-- This method starts a **reverse** search from pos, and when it encounters any character in s, it returns the position of the character, otherwise it returns fastring::npos.
+- This method starts a reverse search from pos, and when it encounters any character in s, it returns the position of the character, otherwise it returns `fastring::npos`.

 - Example

 ```cpp
 fastring s("hello");